softwaremill/sttp/docs/backends/wrappers/custom.md

 See also the section on [resilience](../../resilience.md) which covers topics such as retries, circuit breaking and rate limiting.

-## Request tagging
+## Request attributes

-Each request contains a `tags: Map[String, Any]` map.
+Each request contains a `attributes: AttributeMap` type-safe map.
 This map can be used to tag the request with any backend-specific information, and isn't used in any way by sttp itself.

-Tags can be added to a request using the `def tag(k: String, v: Any)` method, and read using the `def tag(k: String): Option[Any]` method.
+Attributes can be added to a request using the `def attribute[T](k: AttributeKey[T], v: T)` method, and read using the `def attribute[T](k: Attribute[T]): Option[T]` method.

-Backends, or backend wrappers can use tags e.g. for logging, passing a metric name, using different connection pools, or even different delegate backends.
+Backends, or backend wrappers can use attributes e.g. for logging, passing a metric name, using different connection pools, or even different delegate backends.

 ## Listener backend